kmaria/FreeLearningResourcesForSoftwareTesters/README.md

 2. Content must be informative and not overly "salesy"
 3. Content must be free of charge

+Forked from @PaulWaltersDev.
-Started by @PaulWaltersDev.
-My revised version.
+It is _my_ revised and extended version.

 ## Introduction to Testing